mozilla/deepspeech-playbook/SCORER.md

 _This section assumes that you are using a Docker image and container for training, as outlined in the [environment](ENVIRONMENT.md) section.
 If you are not using the Docker image, then some of the scripts such as `generate_lm.py` will not be available in your environment._

+_This section also assumes that you have already [trained a model](TRAINING.md) and have stored checkpoints for the trained model.
+This is required to generate the `--default_alpha` and `--default_beta` parameters that are used by the `lm_optimizer.py` script._

 The process for building your own scorer comprises the following steps:

 1. Having, or preparing, a text file (in `.txt` or `.txt.gz` format), with one phrase or word on each line.
 If you are training a speech recognition model for a particular domain - such as technical words, medical transcription, agricultural terms etc, then they would appear in the text file.

+2. Using the `lm_optimizer.py` script with _checkpoints_ from a trained model to generate values for the parameters `--default_alpha` and `--default_beta` that are used by the `generate_scorer_package` script.

-2. Using the `generate_lm.py` script which is distributed with DeepSpeech, along with the text file, to create two files, called `lm.binary` and `vocab-500000.txt`.
+3. Using the `generate_lm.py` script which is distributed with DeepSpeech, along with the text file, to create two files, called `lm.binary` and `vocab-500000.txt`.

-3. Downloading the prebuilt `native_client` from the DeepSpeech repository on GitHub, and using the `generate_scorer_package` to create a `kenlm.scorer` file.
+4. Downloading the prebuilt `native_client` from the DeepSpeech repository on GitHub, and using the `generate_scorer_package` to create a `kenlm.scorer` file.

-4. Using the `kenlm.scorer` file as the _external_scorer_ passed to `DeepSpeech.py` during training.
+5. Using the `kenlm.scorer` file as the _external_scorer_ passed to `DeepSpeech.py` during training.

 In the following example we will create a custom external scorer file for Bahasa Indonesia (BCP47: `id-ID`).